Trackers and real-time Reports¶

 Before one can define what fields and field values to use in a tracker, it must first be created.
 Tracker creation can be accessed from the “Create a New Tracker” menu item that is available in the tracker servide page.

-To define a new tracker you must provide the following information (see Create a new tracker):
+To define a new tracker you must provide the following information: